Nebraska tight ends coach resigns following DUI citation

 “It is with great remorse that I resign from my position as assistant football coach at the University of Nebraska,” Wager said in a statement to Coach Rhule and Athletic Director Trev Alberts.
 “Earlier this week I received a citation for a driving offense that I regret immensely.
 I am grateful for the opportunity extended to me, and sincerely sorry for any negativity my poor decision has brought to my family, our team, our staff, and all those that I have disappointed.”

-According to Lincoln Police, Wager was arrested near Pinnacle Bank Arena on Friday at around 1:24 a.m.
-Wager was arrested for DUI, refusal of a preliminary breath test, refusal of a chemical test, possession of an open alcohol container and careless driving.
+According to Lincoln Police, Wager was cited near Pinnacle Bank Arena on Friday at around 1:24 a.m for DUI, refusal of a preliminary breath test, refusal of a chemical test, possession of an open alcohol container and careless driving.

 Josh Martin, who joined Head Coach Matt Rhule’s staff earlier this year as a special teams analyst, will be immediately elevated to a full-time assistant role on the Nebraska staff, with the responsibility of coaching the Huskers’ tight ends.